abdarum/AVR/Basic/ATTiny13A_PWM_fade_in_fade_out/README.md

-# PWM on LED following ADC on PB2, ATTINY13A
+# PWM on LED fade in and fade out with ADC, ATTINY13A

-PWM with changing duty of PWM following voltage of pin PB2
+PWM with changing duty of PWM to fade in and fade out.
+Maximum PWM duty following voltage of pin PB2

 ## Pinout: